Bahia Palace: 20th century to present day

-After Ba Ahmed's death his palace became royal property.
+After Ba Ahmed's death in 1900, his palace became royal property.
 Mere hours after his death, Sultan Abdelaziz (who subsequently took full power over the country) reportedly ordered the palace to be looted for valuable items.
-In 1908 Madani el-Glaoui, brother of Thami el-Glaoui, took control of the palace and used it to entertain foreign guests.
+In 1908, Madani el-Glaoui, brother of Thami el-Glaoui, took control of the palace and subsequently used it to entertain foreign guests.
 He added an upper floor for the first time to some parts of the palace.

-Then, in 1912, after the installation of the French Protectorate in Morocco, the palace was converted into the residence of the French resident-general (Lyautey) in the city.
+In 1912, after the installation of the French Protectorate in Morocco, the palace was converted into the residence of the French resident-general (Lyautey) in the city.
 After Moroccan independence, the palace was again used as a royal residence for King Mohammed V before being transferred to the Moroccan Ministry of Culture under King Hassan II, which turned it into a tourist attraction.

-Today the palace is one of the most visited tourist attractions in Morocco; the government counted 410,141 visitors from January to April 2019, more than any other heritage site in the country.
+Today, the palace is one of the most visited tourist attractions in Morocco; the government counted 410,141 visitors from January to April 2019, more than any other heritage site in the country.
 The palace is occasionally still used by the King of Morocco to receive foreign dignitaries or host events.

+The palace suffered significant damages during the September 2023 earthquake that struck southern Morocco.
+An early assessment of damage reported, among other things, partial collapses in some of the houses and structures adjoining the palace or located on its grounds, damage to some of the roofs, fissures in some walls, and the collapse of a vaulted ceiling in the Grand Riad.
+The palace was subsequently closed for repairs and was reopened to visitors in October 2023.

 Architecture

 Layout

 The palace's labyrinthine layout, which does not reveal a clear unified plan, is due to the fact that it was expanded in a piecemeal fashion in different stages over many years.
 It comprises a number of inner courtyards and riad gardens (interior gardens with a symmetrical four-part division), around which are arranged various rooms and chambers.
-The main palace complex today covers almost 2 hectares.
+The main palace complex today covers almost 2 hectares and contains approximately 150 rooms.